Nodragem/Blog/content/post/gamedev/PBR_Blender_to_Unity/index.md

    - Scroll up and click bake!

 Now if you export the plane as FBX without materials and import it in Unity.
-Create a material where you use the color texture as base map, the combined texture as metallic map.
+Create a material where you use the colour texture as a base map, and the combined texture as a metallic map.

 ![image-20200612122542943](img/image-20200612122542943.png)